19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 Have a look at the back of your credit card.
 There you will find a three (in some cases, four) digit code that gives you an extra level of security.

-Master Card calls this code CVC 2, VISA — CVV2, American Express refers to it as CID and Discover calls their code CID2.
+Master Card calls this code CVC 2, VISA — CVV2, American Express refers to it as CID, and Discover calls their code CID2.

-But despite different names, all these codes serve the same function — they help you avoid online fraud and identity theft.
+Despite different names, all these codes serve the same function — they help you avoid online fraud and identity theft.

 PCI rules prevent online retailers from storing these CVV/CVC/CID codes.
 That’s probably why it’s extremely hard to steal them without stealing the physical credit card.
 And that’s why they are so effective in preventing eCommerce fraud.